-Monirul Islam Huazhong, University of Science and Technology Zhaohua Li Huazhong, University of Science and Technology Farha Fatema Huazhong, University of Science and Technology
+Mohammad Monirul Islam, School of Economics, Huazhong University of Science & Technology

+Zhaohua Li, School of Economics, Huazhong University of Science & Technology

+Farha Fatema, School of Economics, Huazhong University of Science & Technology

 ABSTRACT

 In this integrated global economy, one of the central debates is whether growing trade benefits or hurts the poor of the developing countries.
 As the sectoral composition of trade influences a number of channels of trade-poverty association, in this empirical study we examine the impact of sectorial trade composition on poverty in the emerging countries.
 We divide international trade into four categories such as agriculture; labor-intensive manufacturing (LIM); capital-intensive manufacturing (CIM); and service.
 In addition to we measure comparative advantage (RCA) of each sector and then determine how export, import and comparative advantage in each sector affects poverty.
 To cope with measurement problems of poverty we use relative as well as absolute measures of poverty.
 The study applies system GMM approach for the dataset of thirty one emerging economies to solve the problem of endogeneity and unobserved country-specific effect.
 The study results suggest that export and import of all sectors reduce poverty and increase average income of lowest quintile (AILQ).
 Service sector's export and agricultural import have the highest impact on poverty reduction whereas service export and labor-intensive manufacturing import have the highest effect on rising average income of lowest quintile among export and import of all sectors respectively.
 However, when we consider revealed the comparative advantage of each sector as trade composition variable, trade composition does not show any significant association with poverty HCR and average income of lowest quintile.